 What if I can't attend on Sunday mornings?

-Prayer and communion chapel service is an informal 20-minute service held every Wednesday morning at 9:10am in the Chapel.
+Prayer and communion chapel service is an informal 20-minute service held every Wednesday morning at 9:10am in the sanctuary.
 At this meditative service, there will be time to reflect on scripture through an interpretive reading and communion will be served.

-A Taizé service is held at 5:00pm in the Chapel on the first Sunday of the month (September-June).
+A Taizé service is held at 5:00pm in the Sanctuary on the first Sunday of the month (September-June).
 This 45-minute service is meditative and features musical chants of the Taizé community.
 Communion will be served and there will be a time of prayer.

-Our 9:45am traditional service is live streamed and available to watch live or anytime during the week.
+All our services are live streamed and available to watch live or anytime during the week.

 How should I dress?